-- CNS Depression From Concomitant Use With Other CNS Depressants or Moderate or Strong CYP3A4 Inhibitors: May cause an increased CNS-depressant effect when used with alcohol or other CNS depressants.
+- CNS Depression From Concomitant Use With Other CNS Depressants or Moderate or Strong CYP3A4 Inhibitors: May cause an increased CNSdepressant effect when used with alcohol or other CNS depressants.
 Concomitant use with moderate or strong CYP3A4 inhibitors may result in prolonged sedation because of a decrease in plasma clearance of midazolam.
-(5.3, 7.3) - Suicidal Behavior and Ideation: Antiepileptic drugs increase the risk of suicidal ideation and behavior.
-(5.4) - Impaired Cognitive Function: Midazolam is associated with a high incidence of partial or complete impairment of recall for the next several hours.
-(5.5)
+(5.5, 7.3) - Suicidal Behavior and Ideation: Antiepileptic drugs increase the risk of suicidal ideation and behavior.
+(5.6) - Impaired Cognitive Function: Midazolam is associated with a high incidence of partial or complete impairment of recall for the next several hours.
+(5.7) - Glaucoma: NAYZILAM can increase intraocular pressure in patients with glaucoma.
+Patients with open-angle glaucoma may need to have their ophthalmologic status evaluated following treatment with NAYZILAM.
+(5.8) - Neonatal Sedation and Withdrawal Syndrome: NAYZILAM use during pregnancy can result in neonatal sedation and/or neonatal withdrawal.
+(5.9, 8.1)